🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

 There are many similarities and differences in options vs. forex.
-Options can be used on many underlying assets, and you can define your risk and reward strategy.
-When trading forex, you can profit from the rise and fall of national currencies and enjoy 24-hour markets.
-Both markets can be volatile, and there are risks associated with these strategies, so it’s important to recognize that before jumping in.
+Options can be based on many different types of underlying assets, and you can define your risk and reward strategy.
+When trading forex, you may profit from the rise and fall of national currencies and access 24-hour markets.
+Both markets can be volatile, and there are risks associated with these strategies, so it’s important to recognize that before participating in them.

 FAQ